 12. MakerSpaces and DIY Studios.
 Several local libraries now have spaces available to work on projects and share ideas.
 Equipment includes 3-D printers, robotics, computers, photo and video editing equipment and more.

 13. FREE passes to local attractions.
-The Grimes Public Library in partnership with Blank Park Zoo, the Living History Farms, and new this summer the Science Center of Iowa, provides FREE passes to area attractions by using a valid adult Library card and a valid photo ID.
+Local libraries in partnership with Blank Park Zoo, the Living History Farms, and the Science Center of Iowa, provides FREE passes to area attractions by using a valid adult Library card and a valid photo ID.
 Any adult library patron may borrow a pass to enjoy an educational day of family fun.

 14. Art Galleries.
 A few local libraries have dedicated gallery space and most host exhibitions of original artwork making art accessible to the greater community.